gabehollombe-aws/step-functions-workshop/README.md

 Finally, perform our first deployment of our new service:

 Run: `sls deploy`

+### What we changed

+* Installed the Serverless Framework command line utility
+* Created a `workshop-dir` directory to hold all of our files for this workshop
+* Initialized a new Node.js based Serverless project
+* Created several files inside `workshop-dir/account-applications` to implement the first version of our Account Applications service API
+* Updated the default `serverless.yml` with one that creates an AWS Lambda function for each function defined in `account-applications`, creates a DynamoDB table to store state for this service, and sets up specific permissions and roles for each function

 Now we have a fully-deployed Lambda function that can handle all of the steps involved to move an application from SUBMITTED, to FLAGGED, to APPROVED or REJECTED.